Skip to main content

 );

-1. Creating a Duplicate table with one value column as an auto-increment column:
+1. Creating a duplicate table with an auto-increment column as one of the value columns.

 CREATE TABLE `demo`.`tbl` (